 In our study we tackle the book as though the Shulamite woman is representative of the people of God, and that the man spoken of is representative of the Bridegroom, Jesus.

-That being said, beginning in verse ten of the second chapter we’re given the idea that the man has invited the woman to ‘rise up’ with him and go spend time alone together privately.
+That being said, beginning in the tenth verse of the second chapter we’re given the idea that the man has invited the woman to ‘rise up’ with him and go spend time alone together privately.
 Then around verse 14 he iterates that he wants to see her face and hear her voice.
-I had read different translations many times over the years, and never until the last study–and upon looking at the New Living Translation–given thought to the idea that the woman is not actually present with the lover at this point.
+I had read different translations many times over the years, and never until the last study–and upon looking at the New Living Translation — given thought to the idea that the woman is not actually present with the lover at this point.
 She’s resisting him and he’s trying to persuade her to come out of hiding.

 And that’s why I’m writing it down like this before I forget.

-All of us, at various points of our Christian lives can relate to the feeling of God seeming to feel far away when we’re looking for Him.
+All of us, at various points of our Christian lives can relate to the feeling that God seems as though He’s away when we’re looking for Him.
 Oftentimes He feels far due to our own disobedience or lack of reciprocating when He’s inviting us into the higher levels of intimacy with Him.
 We need to cultivate our personal times of intimacy with Him, but notice also that when He “showed up” at this point in the song was when she was in the midst of community.
-That’s to say, when she was with the daughters of Jerusalem–a type of other believers and ‘sisters’ in the Lord at varying levels of maturity, and the watchmen–representative of other intercessors, or pastoral figures more mature than us.
+That’s to say, when she was with the daughters of Jerusalem, a type of other believers and ‘sisters’ in the Lord at varying levels of maturity, along with the watchmen, representative of other intercessors or pastoral figures more mature than us.

 Her lover showed up not only in the nick of time, but when she was seeking counsel from others possibly wiser and more mature than her.
-When she was being watched by those who may have been younger than her, and whom she invites throughout the song to enter into relationship with him for themselves.
+He showed up when she was being observed by those who may have been younger than her, and whom she invites throughout the song to enter into relationship with him for themselves.
 She gets through this time of testing and grows through this seemingly dark night of her soul, reunited with her lover.

 There’s something to be said here that we are not an island and need not be isolated from others in the Body of Christ, for that’s where we see Him do mighty things.
 Granted, we need to cultivate our own intimacy with God and others can merely give us advice or prophetic words to encourage us but they cannot replace our intimacy with the Saviour.